virag-ky/Odin-Recipes/ReadMe.md

 Odin-project #2
-This is a recipe website, built with HTML and CSS.
+This is a recipe website, built with HTML.
+Later on it's going to be styled with CSS.